planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

-Using GeoGit with OpenStreetMap data
+Using GeoGig with OpenStreetMap data
 =====================================

-GeoGit can be used to version OSM data, and also to contribute changes back once the work is done.
-GeoGit aims to provide all the tools needed for the versioning part of a normal OSM editing workflow, adding some of its powerful tools to give additional possibilites.
+GeoGig can be used to version OSM data, and also to contribute changes back once the work is done.
+GeoGig aims to provide all the tools needed for the versioning part of a normal OSM editing workflow, adding some of its powerful tools to give additional possibilites.

-This section describes the GeoGit commands that interact with OSM and their usage.
+This section describes the GeoGig commands that interact with OSM and their usage.

 Importing OSM data
 --------------------

-Just like you can import data form a shapefile or a PostGIS database into a GeoGit repository, you can also import OSM data from a file in one of the supported OSm formats (OSM XML or pbf).
+Just like you can import data form a shapefile or a PostGIS database into a GeoGig repository, you can also import OSM data from a file in one of the supported OSm formats (OSM XML or pbf).
 The ``osm import`` is the command to use for that.

 The ``osm import`` command has the following syntax:

 ::

-	geogit osm import <path_to_file>
+	geogig osm import <path_to_file>

 Both OSM XML and pbf formats are supported.

-Data in the specified file is imported into GeoGit and put into two trees: ``way`` and ``node``, with default feature types in both cases.
+Data in the specified file is imported into GeoGig and put into two trees: ``way`` and ``node``, with default feature types in both cases.
 The feature type keeps the data in a way that makes it possible to later recreate the OSM objects and export back to an OSM XML or pbf file, as we will see.

 You can see the definition of those feature types by using the ``show`` command on both trees.

 ::

-	$ geogit show WORK_HEAD:way
+	$ geogig show WORK_HEAD:way
 	TREE ID:  fb04b79726d7a969393308a3e40fdd47a6c7be4b
 	SIZE:  5254
 	NUMBER Of SUBTREES:  0